Lausanne: Transport

 Lausanne became the first city in Switzerland to have a rubber-tyred metro system, with the m2 Line which opened in October 2008.
 The rolling stock is a shorter version of the one used on Paris Métro Line 14.
 Further expansion of the system is planned, as is the re-introduction of trams.

-Lausanne is connected to the A1 motorway on its west side (Geneva – Zürich axis) and to the A9 on its north and east side (for transit with Italy and France); the interchange between these two motorways is on the north-west side of the city.
+Lausanne is connected to the A1 motorway on its west side (Geneva – Zurich axis) and to the A9 on its north and east side (for transit with Italy and France); the interchange between these two motorways is on the north-west side of the city.

 Lausanne Airport is located at Blécherette, and also houses a Boeing 737 Simulator.
 The city is also directly linked by train to the Geneva International Airport, four times an hour, in 42 min.